junxit/us-congress-bills-116/derived/amendments.md

 ### 26 U.S.C. § 164

-> by striking “For purposes of subparagraph (B)” and inserting “For purposes of this section”;
+> by striking “For purposes of subparagraph (B)” and inserting “For purposes of this section”,

 | | |
 |---|---|